CHTC/Presentations/2025-06-06-files-common-across-jobs.md

 - osg
 - htcondor
 description: Todd Miller discusses the current tranfer logic, noting that the present mechanism will be released in 24.9, effectively without a UI/UX.
-The next step, the shiny future plans, for 24.10, is to make common file transfer as observable as input file transfer.
+The next step, the shiny future plans for 24.10, is to make common file transfer as observable as input file transfer.
 image: null
 keywords: